 The Exceptional Years of Service wall outside of Haggerty Library features Ursuline faculty and staff members who have been employed by The Academy for over 20 years.
-Over the next few months, we will be featuring those on the wall in a series.
-This week, we are pleased to introduce Mr. Fred Schneider.
+We are pleased to introduce Ms. Claudia Mathison.

 The day Claudia Mathison stepped into a classroom at Ursuline, it just clicked.

 Before Ursuline, she was working as an engineer/architect and found herself bored, watching the clock all day at work.

 "I took classes to get certified in math education, and Ursuline took a chance by hiring me to teach Algebra II and Precalculus, having never taught before." she said.
 "I loved teaching and the community of UA.
 All of a sudden, I was wishing for the clock to slow down instead of speed up!"

 Her passion for high school Math stems from her own experiences.

 "I experienced varying levels of success through my math career in high school and college.
 I found that the ability to work through hard problems comes directly from making mistakes and struggle," she said.
 "When I was encouraged to ask crazy questions - and wasn’t expected to have answers, I felt empowered to tinker with math.
 It was fun when the pressure was off.
 Working through a problem repeatedly until I finally figured it out gave me the biggest sense of accomplishment, and I want to share that with my students."

 When she first arrived to Ursuline, she taught in a similar manner to how she was taught in school: stood at the front of the classroom, working problems with students taking notes along the way.

 So much has changed since then, and in a good way.